© 2020 CIRANO. All rights reserved.

-Claude Montmarquette has a Ph.D. in economics from the University of Chicago, and is emeritus professor in the Department of Economics at the Université de Montréal.
-He is well known as a specialist in the economics and econometrics of education and labour, and in the economics of public choice.
+Holding a Ph.D. in Economics from the University of Chicago, he is well known as a specialist in the economics and econometrics of education and labour, and in the economics of public choice.

 For many years, he was a visiting professor at the Université de Paris 1 and the Université de Lyon.
 He has also done several stints at France’s Université de Clermont-Ferrand and Université de Montpellier and at Morocco’s Université Hassan II.
 He is a renowned conference speaker who has given more than 135 seminars or conference presentations, mainly in Europe and the United States.